mmitch/wireguard-vpn-masquerade/README.md

 * The _server_ is the system where the VPN tunnel ends and the _client's_ traffic emerges into the internet.
-It needs a static IP address so the _clients_ know where to connect to.
+It needs a static IP address or name resolvable by DNS so the _clients_ know where to connect to.

 * A _client_ is a device that uses the VPN tunnel to connect to the internet.
 It can be a laptop, a desktop pc or a mobile device.